HARPgroup/elfgen/README.md

 # Overview

 elfgen is an instream flow framework for rapid generation and optimization of flow-ecology relations.
 The elfgen framework centers on the generation of ecological limit function models (ELFs) describing the relation between maximum species richness and stream size (streamflow or drainage area).
+Supporting manuscript is currently under development.

 # Installation